Local Wake-on-LAN for your phone

 Saved device profiles

-Keep separate profiles for PCs, servers, NAS units, and lab machines with names, groups, device types, notes, and favorite status.
+Keep separate profiles for PCs, servers, NAS units, and lab machines with names, optional groups, device types, notes, and favorite status.

 Explicit wake actions